 To find out more about eligibility for NTG subsidised places, visit the Department of Trade, Business and Innovations policies page.

-Students exempt from VET tuition fees*
+Students exempt from CDU TAFE tuition fees*

 - enrolled secondary school students